jaketae/jaketae.github.io/_posts/2020-04-05-stieltjes.md

 $$

-I mean, my calculus is rusty, but it kind of makes sense: the probably density function is, after all, a derivative of the cumulative density function, and so notationally there is some degree of coherency. here.
+I mean, my calculus is rusty, but it kind of makes sense: the probably density function is, after all, a derivative of the cumulative density function, and so notationally there is some degree of coherency here.

 $$